rancherlabs/support-tools/collection/rancher/v2.x/profile-collector/README.md

   -p    Profiles to be collected (comma separated): goroutine,heap,threadcreate,block,mutex,profile -s    Sleep time between loops in seconds
   -t    Time of CPU profile collections
-  -h    This help
+  -l    Log level of the Rancher pods: debug or trace -h    This help
 ```